JB395/Bits-to-Target-and-Difficulty/README.md

 ### generate nblocks ( maxtries )

 Mine up to nblocks blocks immediately to an address in the wallet.
 Used with the regression test "regtest" private test blockchain.
-Can use “generate 1” to publish waiting transactions in the next block.
+Can use `generate 1` to publish waiting transactions in the next block, or `generate 600` to initialize a new regtest blockchain.

 ```
 docker exec myapp qcli generate 600